openhab/org.openhab.binding.zwave/doc/qubino/zmnhca_0_0.md

 ### Parameter 80: Reporting to controller

 reports regarding to main controller
-This parameter defines if reporting regarding power level, multilevel, etc,…is reported to controller or not.
-Available configuration parameters: default value 1

-  * 0 reporting to controller is disabled
+<p&gtThis parameter defines if reporting regarding power level, multilevel, etc,…is reported to controller or not.
+Available configuration parameters: default value 1</p&gt <ul&gt<li&gt0 reporting to controller is disabled</li&gt <li&gt1 reporting to controller</li&gt </ul&gt
-  * 1 reporting to controller
 The following option values may be configured -:

 | Value  | Description |